-Take responsibility for your items today.
-Don’t leave them as a burden for family and friends.
+Take responsibility for your belongings today.
+Don’t leave them as a burden to family and friends.
 And enjoy the process of putting your things in order!

-I am interested in any book that has to do with tidying up.
-However, I remember that I was a bit hesitant to buy this one when I saw it in the book shop.
+I am interested in any book that has to do with decluttering.
+However, I remember that I was a bit hesitant to buy this one when I saw it in the bookshop.
 ‘Death Cleaning‘?!
 The title sounds really weird, doesn’t it?
 But I bought it, – and very much enjoyed reading it.